-As a doggy owner, you never want to know that your fluffy companion is experiencing any pain or discomfort!
+As a dog owner, you never want to know that your fluffy companion is experiencing any discomfort!
 So, if you’ve noticed a sudden change in the way that your dog is walking, there could be something serious going on that needs to be addressed.

-There are lots of reasons your dog’s stride might be different - some serious, and others that can be treated at home through a simple change in diet or lifestyle.
+There are lots of reasons your dog’s having trouble walking all of a sudden – some serious, and others that can be addressed at home through a simple change in lifestyle.

-Here at Petlab Co., we have looked into the different causes and reasons your pooch may be walking in a strange way.
-From ear infections and arthritis to neurological conditions and weight gain, it’s extremely important to take your dog to the vet if they’re doing any of these strange walking behaviours…
+Here at PetLab Co., we have noticed different causes and reasons your pooch may be walking in a strange way.
+It’s extremely important to take your dog to the vet if they’re doing any of these strange walking behaviors…

 Dog's Hind Legs Weak

 Weakness in the hind legs can cause your dog to become very uncomfortable and experience difficulty when walking – obviously.
-Depending on the severity of the condition, you may find your dog completely unable to use their back legs, causing a lot of difficulties doing day to day activities.
+Depending on the severity of the issue, you may find your dog completely unable to use their back legs, causing a lot of difficulties doing day-to-day activities.
 This type of weakness is extremely common in older dogs, but can also affect younger dogs if there is a genetic trait.